Kelly Inouye-Perez is beginning her ninth season as the Bruins' head coach in 2015 and has an overall record of 347-116 (.749).

-Last year, the Bruins posted a 40-20 record, tied for fifth in the Pac-12 with a 10-14 mark and reached the Regional Championship game of the Louisville Regional.
+In 2013, the Bruins posted a 40-20 record, tied for fifth in the Pac-12 with a 10-14 mark and reached the Regional Championship game of the Louisville Regional.
 B.B.
-Bates was named Second Team NFCA All-American, while Bates and Stephany LaRosa both earned Easton All-American honors.
-Bates, LaRosa, Ally Carda and Gracie Goulder were named NFCA All-Region, while five more Bruins were named to the All-Pac-12 teams.
+Bates was named Second Team NFCA All-American, while Bates and LaRosa both earned Easton All-American honors.
+Bates, Carda, LaRosa and Gracie Goulder were named NFCA All-Region, while five more Bruins were named to the All-Pac-12 Teams.

-UCLA set single-season school records for home runs, slugging, on base percentage and walks.
-Langenfeld and GiOnna DiSalvatore were each named to the NFCA All-America First Team.
-The Bruins also had three players named to the All-Region team and 10 honored by the Pac-10.
+UCLA set single-season school records for home runs and slugging percentage.
+Langenfeld and GiOnna DiSalvatore were each named to the NFCA All-American First Team.
+The Bruins also had three players named to the All-Region Team and 10 honored by the Pac-10.

-Over Inouye-Perez's seven seasons, the Bruins have earned 17 All-American awards, 29 All-Region honors and 52 All-Pac-10/12 accolades.
+Over Inouye-Perez's eight seasons, the Bruins have earned 19 All-American awards, 35 All-Region honors and 59 All-Pac-10/12 accolades.

 Inouye-Perez, just the third head coach in UCLA softball history, officially took over the reins from Sue Enquist on Jan.
 1, 2007.
 Enquist announced her retirement as head coach on Sept.
 26, 2006.